Alfredomg7/ScienceQuizGame/README.md

-# Science Quiz Game
+# Quiz Game
 ## Overview
-Welcome to the Science Quiz Game!
-This interactive web-based quiz tests your knowledge in various fields of science, ranging from physics and chemistry to biology and astronomy.
-With a sleek and responsive design, the game offers a fun and educational experience for science enthusiasts of all ages.
+Welcome to Quiz Game!
+This web-based quiz platform tests your knowledge across a variety of topics.
+It offers a dynamic and engaging experience, perfect for quiz enthusiasts and learners of all ages.

 ## Features
-1. **Dynamic Question Bank**: A diverse set of science-related questions to challenge your knowledge.
+1. **Dynamic Question Bank**: Fetch questions from the Open Trivia Database API, providing a vast and diverse range of topics.
+2. **Customizable Quiz Settings**: Choose the number of questions, category, and difficulty before starting the quiz.
-2. **Randomized Questions and Answers**: Each game shuffles questions and answer choices for a fresh experience.
+3. **Randomized Questions and Answers**: Each game session shuffles questions and answer choices for a fresh experience.
-3. **Instant Feedback**: Immediate response to your answers, letting you know if you were correct or not.
+4. **Instant Feedback**: Get immediate response to your answers, letting you know if you were correct or not.
-4. **Progress Tracking**: A visual progress bar to show your advancement through the quiz.
+5. **Progress Tracking**: A visual progress bar shows your progress through the quiz.
-5. **Responsive Design**: A layout that adapts to different screen sizes, ensuring a great experience on both desktop and mobile devices.
+6. **Responsive Design**: A layout that adapts to different screen sizes, ensuring a great experience on both desktop and mobile devices.
-6. **Final Score Summary**: Detailed summary at the end of the quiz, with color-coded performance levels.
+7. **Final Score Summary**: Detailed summary at the end of the quiz, with color-coded performance levels.

 ## Technologies Used
 - HTML